Incoming Verification of Payee requests

 You may share our end-user support article to assist with user training.

-Example: If a company's legal name is "MY COMPANY SAS" but they operate as "Awesome Company", senders must use "MY COMPANY SAS" for VoP requests to match.
+Example: If a company's legal name is "MY COMPANY SAS" but they operate as "Awesome Company", senders can use either name.
+Swan's matching algorithm checks both the legal name and trade name to improve verification success.
 Similarly, if an account holder's name is "Henri Charles Dupont," senders should use the complete name, not just "Henri Dupont."

 VoP matching and results